kmutahar/Bilingual-Jekyll-Resume-Theme/docs/LAYOUTS_GUIDE.md

 ## What are Jekyll layouts?

 Layouts wrap pages.
 A page chooses a layout via its front matter (e.g., `layout: resume-en`).
 The layout defines the overall HTML structure and where page content or reusable includes appear.
 This theme ships with specialized layouts for the resume (EN/AR) and a general-purpose base layout.

+**For beginners:** If you're new to Jekyll, think of layouts as templates that define the structure of your pages.
+You create a page file (like `resume-en.md`) and tell it which layout to use.
+The layout then handles all the HTML structure, styling, and includes the content from your data files.

 ---